TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * Takes you off in the wrong direction, *away* from the better solutions.
 * Sometimes makes you less objective about the facts of the case, particularly ones that contradict any hard-earned beliefs you might have built up over your glittering career.

-Here's a proposal for a simple definition of heroic behaviour: "not listening to the people with the problem because I already know the answer".
+Here's a proposal for a simple definition of heroic behaviour: "not listening to the people with the problem because I already know the answer", which extends to "bending the problem towards my solution because I've already built loads of stuff that doesn't help and I don't want to undo it".
+This still happens too much in software production, and its a key reason nobody uses a lot of the stuff we produce.

 ## Staff working at cross-purposes